pc2/Aurora-HLS/README.md

 ### Noctua2

 There are scripts available for running on the [Noctua 2](https://pc2.uni-paderborn.de/hpc-services/available-systems/noctua2) cluster.
 The used set of modules can be loaded with the following command.

 ```
   source env.sh
 ```

+TODO: update with topologies

 There is one script for simple synthesis and one for synthesing all configurations with datawidth converter enabled or disabled and framing or streaming enabled.
-Streaming and framing bitstreams are needed for running [over all frame sizes](./scripts/run_N1_over_framesizes.sh).
+With all synthesized configurations available, you can test them with one [script](./scripts/run_over_all_configs.sh).

 For quick testing, there are two scripts, which do a simple run on either 3 or 6 FPGAs (1 or 2 nodes).